oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Use of MD5 As the Only Hash Algorithm
 <use-of-md5-as-the-only-hash-algorithm>
-It MUST be tested that the hash algorithm `md5` is not the only one present.
+It SHALL be tested that the hash algorithm `md5` is not the only one present.

 #quote(block: true)[